BestTimesToVisit.com Logo

 packing

 Pack layers, even in summer.
-The weather around the lake can change quickly, and a light waterproof jacket is essential for unexpected rain showers or breezy boat trips.
-Comfortable walking shoes are also a must for exploring the shorelines and nearby trails.
+The weather around the Bavarian Alps can change rapidly.
+A waterproof jacket is essential, not just for rain but also for the occasional refreshing spray from a boat ride.
+Comfortable walking shoes are a must for exploring the lakeside paths and nearby hills.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.